 A MINOR IN CURRICULUM AND INSTRUCTION IS REQUIRED FOR THE BACHELOR OF ARTS DEGREE IN ENGLISH LANGUAGE ARTS & READING GRADES 4-8

-All degrees require a minimum of 120 credit hours, excluding developmental courses.
-A minimum of 39 credit hours must be advanced level. sed on test scores.

-This degree plans lists developmental courses that may be required b --
+- All degrees require a minimum of 120 credit hours, excluding developmental courses.
+A minimum of 39 credit hours must be advanced level. - This degree plans lists developmental courses that may be required based on test scores.